Jolly Shandy: Design

-In Hong Kong
+1986 to 1990s

 In the 1990s, Jolly Shandy appeared with a two color design, separating the upper and lower parts.
 Golden “Jolly” and silvery “Shandy” labels were put in the middle part of the can.
 The three different flavors had their own specific colors.
-Before being changed to the current design, Jolly Shandy was on sale with a black coating, while there was a lightning sign in the respective colors of the different flvors as decoration.
+Before being changed to the current design, Jolly Shandy was on sale with a black coating, while there was a lightning sign in the respective colors of the different flavors as decoration.
 The color of the word “Jolly Shandy” was also changed to silver.
 In 2013, the design of Jolly Shandy was reworked by a design team led by Alfonso Granati.
-The two new color designs with bright colors are used to represent the youngster-focused strategy.
+The two new color designs with bright colors are used to represent a youngster-focused strategy.
 In the new design, the dot of letter J in the label “Jolly” has been changed to yellow.

-In Malaysia
+From 2002

-The design of Jolly Shandy in Malaysia is different from that in Hong Kong.
-It has the same “Jolly Shandy” label with the Hong Kong product but there are several concentric circles in the background.
+The new package design in 2002 is different from the original design in 1986, the new label design has a concentric circles in the background.

-Promotions and Advertising

-Re-branding

-A new packaging design of Jolly Shandy was introduced in 2013.
-Carlsberg group had reportedly increased the sales of Jolly Shandy by 30% since the introduction of the Cartils’ redesign.
-The company slogan (Traditional Chinese：新作為 夠薑轟出嚟！) promotes ginger Jolly Shandy, the company’s latest flavor.

-In Mass Media

-The brand’s localized Facebook page was launched in 2013.
-The Facebook page constantly releases updates and promotions of the product and is most famous for its ‘piggyback’ marketing technique.
-The page usually looks at events and news stories and comes up with the ideas that allow them to ‘piggyback’ off without having the huge cost.
-The ironic messages implied in the advertisements have successfully made the page famous and are particularly popular among Hong Kong teenagers.
-Aside from the Facebook page, the brand also collaborates with local YouTubers and promotes the soft drink through their YouTube channels.
-The latest Jolly Shandy television commercial was released in 2013, featuring the Cantonese artist G.E.M.
-The singer collaborated with Jolly Shandy to promote her concert tickets.
-In addition, Jolly Shandy also advertises on public transportation within the available regions.